PetarMarijanovic/MyShoppingList/README.md

 A Cleaner Android Application Design with Dagger 2 (Kotlin example)
 -----
-I have written a [Medium article] about the Application class design used in this project.
+I have written a [Medium article][1] about the Application class design used in this project.

 [1]: https://medium.com/@petar.marijanovic/a-cleaner-android-application-design-with-dagger-2-kotlin-example-f87e8f681c16